python-trio/trio-monitor/README.rst

 Basic usage
 ===========

-Monitor has context manager interface:
+Monitor has a context manager interface:

 .. code:: python